wbolster/plyvel/doc/api.rst

          Applications should make sure not to close databases that are concurrently used from other threads.

-      See the description for :cpp:func:`DB` in the LevelDB C++ API for more information.
+      See the description for :cpp:class:`DB` in the LevelDB C++ API for more information.
 This method deletes the underlying DB handle in the LevelDB C++ API also frees other related objects.